Bullying Prevention Plan

 “Cyberbullying” includes electronic communication that:

-● Is used to upset, threaten or embarrass another person.
+- Is used to upset, threaten or embarrass another person.

-● Uses email, cell phones, text messages and social media sites to threaten, harass, embarrass, socially exclude or damage reputations and friendships.
+- Uses email, cell phones, text messages and social media sites to threaten, harass, embarrass, socially exclude or damage reputations and friendships.

-● includes put downs, insults and can also involve spreading rumours, sharing private information, photos or videos or threatening to harm someone.
+- includes put downs, insults and can also involve spreading rumours, sharing private information, photos or videos or threatening to harm someone.

 Examples of Bullying

-● PHYSICAL AGGRESSION: e.g., hitting, pushing, stealing, damaging property
+- PHYSICAL AGGRESSION: e.g., hitting, pushing, stealing, damaging property

-● VERBAL AGGRESSSION: e.g., insults, threats, taunting someone in a hurtful way, name calling, making sexist, racist or homophobic comments
+- VERBAL AGGRESSION: e.g., insults, threats, taunting someone in a hurtful way, name calling, making sexist, racist or homophobic comments

-● SOCIAL OR RELATIONAL AGGRESSION: e.g., spreading rumors about someone, excluding someone, gossiping
+- SOCIAL OR RELATIONAL AGGRESSION: e.g., spreading rumours about someone, excluding someone, gossiping

 Safe Schools Committee

-Equity Rep: Robi Ayles
+Equity Rep: Jaclyn Wise

 The role of this committee should include but is not limited to the following:

-● Develop and annually review the School Bullying Prevention Plan
+- Develop and annually review the School Bullying Prevention Plan

-● Implement and analyze data from the School Climate Survey ( every two years)
+- Implement and analyze data from the School Climate Survey (WHY – Wellness Health of Youth Survey) – every two years

-● Identify and implement bullying prevention and intervention programs that address the needs of the school
+- Identify and implement bullying prevention and intervention programs that address the needs of the school

-● Identify relationship building and community building programs relevant to the needs of the school
+- Identify relationship building and community building programs relevant to the needs of the school

-● Assist with training and awareness raising strategies for staff, students and parents/ guardians
+- Assist with training and awareness raising strategies for staff, students and parents/ guardians

-● Communicate bullying prevention and intervention strategies and reporting procedures to the school community
+- Communicate bullying prevention and intervention strategies and reporting procedures to the school community

 School Monitoring and Review Process

-This Bullying Prevention and Inclusive School Plan was developed or reviewed by our Safe School Committee on: September 23, 2019
+This Bullying Prevention and Inclusive School Plan was developed or reviewed by our Safe School Committee on: 2023-09-01

-95 % of students in grades 4-6, 100 % of students in grades 7-8, 18% of parents, and 46 % of staff completed our most recent school climate survey.
+89% of students 34 parents, and 15 staff completed our most recent school climate survey.

-Data from our most recent climate survey indicated that:
+Data from our most recent climate (WHY) survey indicated that:

 Training Strategies for Staff and Members of the School Community